 Save Money

 You can check the website for fees.
 In fact, American citizens pay $20 for an e-Visa but $30 for an on-arrival visa.
-Although there are kiosks at the airport, it is recommended that Americans purchase visas prior to arrival.
-Please note eVisa and visa on arrival requirements may differ.
+Although there are kiosks at the airport, it is recommended that Americans purchase visas before arrival.
+Please note that eVisa and visa on arrival requirements may differ.

 The 10 Minute visa Application